 Darlene Solomon Award

-Co-sponsored by FeMS and Agilent.
+Co-sponsored by FeMS+ and Agilent.

-• Award Details:
+• Past Award Details:

-• The awardee is expected to attend the International Singapore Lipid Symposium (iSLS) for lipidomic-focused workshops (March 21-23, 2023).
+• The awardee is expected to attend the International Singapore Lipid Symposium (iSLS) for lipidomic-focused workshops (February 2025).

 • The scientist will also get an opportunity to spend time at the Agilent Global Solutions Development Center in Singapore, at the state-of-the-art facility alongside a senior Agilent scientist to gain hands-on experience with Agilent’s products and workflows serving life sciences and applied market space.
 In addition, the awardee will get an opportunity to engage with key female leaders within Agilent to gain coaching and career advice.